cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 ---

 ## Disclaimer
-The *Path to Kubernetes* articles are a short series, describing multiple steps of my root-server to kubernetes migration.
+The *Path to Kubernetes* articles are a short series, describing multiple steps of my root-server to Kubernetes migration.

 ## Considerations
-In the [last post](/blog/path-to-kubernetes-nextcloud) I listed the services which I have to migrate to my new kubernetes cluster.
-One of the services listes was a NextCloud instance I am running for myself, some friends and my family.
-This instance is not too big, but still currently holds about 100 GiB of data.
-As the containers are started in a Kubernetes cluster they need to be reschedulable at any time, which requires considerations regarding the storage.
-A typical approach would be to just put the data in a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), but NextCloud also supports [object storage](https://docs.nextcloud.com/server/16/admin_manual/configuration_files/primary_storage.html) as primary storage.
+In the [last post](/blog/path-to-kubernetes-nextcloud) I listed the services which I have to migrate to my new Kubernetes cluster.
+One of the services listed is a NextCloud instance I am running for myself, some friends and my family.
+This instance is not too big, but still holds about 100 GiB of data.
+As the installation will be located in containers after the migration to Kubernetes it needs to be reschedulable at any time, which requires considerations regarding the storage.
+A typical approach would be to just put the data in a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and NextCloud also supports [object storage](https://docs.nextcloud.com/server/16/admin_manual/configuration_files/primary_storage.html) as primary storage.

 For me it was fairly easy to decide that I wanted to use the object storage as backend, because it has multiple advantages over a persistent volume:
 * **The storage is decoupled from the container**
   This means I can possibly run multiple containers accessing the same storage.
-Hetzner volumes can only be associated to one server, which results in the storage class supporting only ReadWriteOnce persistent volume claims.
+Hetzner Cloud volumes can only be associated to one server, which results in the storage class supporting only ReadWriteOnce persistent volume claims.
 That means I would have to make sure to sync the data between the containers somehow, if I run multiple containers.
 * **Object storage is very cheap**
-  Hetzner volumes are quite cheap too (about 5€ for 100GiB), but even on [Amazon s3](https://aws.amazon.com/s3/) I'm paying only about 2-3€ per month for the storage (and API calls).
+  Hetzner volumes are quite cheap too (about 5€/month for 100GiB), but even on [Amazon s3](https://aws.amazon.com/s3/) I'm only paying about 2-3€ per month for the storage (and API calls).
 * **Object storage scales**
   The amount of data in my NextCloud is very steady most of the time, but there are points in time when the storage increases drastically (e.g. a new user).
-When using (hetzner cloud volume) persistent volumes I have to decide about the size before creating the persistent volume claim and can not resize the image later.
+When using (Hetzner Cloud volume based) persistent volumes I have to decide about the sizing before creating the persistent volume claim and can not resize the image later.
 That means I either have to opt for a bigger volume size or migrate the data to a new volume as soon as I'm in need of more storage.
-On object storage you only pay for what you use and (especially on a large scale vendor like amazon) the storage size can grow indefinetly.
+On object storage you only pay for what you use and (especially on a large scale vendor like amazon) the storage size can grow (almost) indefinetly.

-The biggest downside (which I only found after the migration) is, that NextCloud currently has a [bug](https://github.com/nextcloud/server/issues/11826) which breaks encryption of the data, if the primary storage is an object store.
-But for me, the upsides of an object store overrule this problem.
+*The biggest downside (which I only found after the migration) is, that NextCloud currently has a [bug](https://github.com/nextcloud/server/issues/11826) which breaks encryption of the data, if the primary storage is an object store.
+But for me, the upsides of an object store overruled this problem.*

 ## Migrate the data
 The very first step was to create a new bucket on amazon s3, as NextCloud assumes exclusive usage over the whole bucket.
 They also decided to use a different layout for the files on object storage compared to a regular filesystem, which means I have to create a mapping between the data before copying the files.

 On a regular filesystem NextCloud stores the data in the data directory in the same folder structure as the files are saved by the user.
-On object storage the files are all located in the base directory and named after the file-id in the database.
-To sync the data into the object storage I adapted a script, which I found on [this blog article](https://pedal.me.uk/migrating-a-nextcloud-instance-to-amazon-s3/) to create symlinks to every file which are named correctly.
-These symlinks will then be synced into the object store so that the NextCloud will find the correct files on the correct locations.
+On object storage the files are all located in the base directory and named after the file-ID in the database.
+To sync the data into the object store I adapted a script, which I found on [this blog article](https://pedal.me.uk/migrating-a-nextcloud-instance-to-amazon-s3/) to create symlinks to every file with the correct names.
+These symlinks will then be synced into the object store so that the NextCloud will find the correct files at the correct locations.

-The scripts will use some variables, which have to be replaced before executing them:
+The scripts use some variables, which have to be replaced before executing them:
 * `<mysql_host>`: The hostname of your NextCloud mysql database
 * `<mysql_database>`: The name of the mysql database
 * `<mysql_user>` and `<mysql_password>`: Credentials with readwrite access to the NextCloud mysql database